Evertras/simple-homemanager/05-explain-outputs-body.md

 ### The `home-manager switch` command explained

 In this case, `homeConfigurations` is another attribute set.
-Each field in `homeConfigurations` is the name of a user profile.
+Each attribute in `homeConfigurations` is the name of a user profile.
 You may have noticed in our Makefile we used this command: